ibexa/documentation-developer/docs/guide/persistence_cache.md

 !!! caution "Clearing Redis cache"

     The regular `php bin/console cache:clear` command does not clear Redis persistence cache.
-    To clear it, use a dedicated Symfony command to clear the pool you have configured: `php bin/console cache:pool:clear cache.redis`.
+    Use a dedicated Symfony command to clear the pool you have configured: `php bin/console cache:pool:clear cache.redis`.

 ##### Redis Clustering